You might be able to appeal a fine that you got for:

 - missed a Direct Debit payment because of a problem with your bank

-You must pay the fine as soon as possible if you don’t have a valid reason.
+You must pay the fine as soon as possible if you do not have a valid reason.

 You can pay online for vehicle tax and SORN fines, but you must pay all other fines by phone or post.
 Your letter will tell you how to pay.

-If you don’t pay the fine your vehicle could be clamped or crushed, your details passed to a debt collection agency, or you could be taken to court.
+If you do not pay the fine your vehicle could be clamped or crushed, your details passed to a debt collection agency, or you could be taken to court.

 How to appeal